Table of Contents

 5. Operational optimization and forecasting

-Every serious business uses key performance indicators to measure and evaluate success.
+Every serious business uses KPIs to measure and evaluate success.
 There are countless KPI examples to select and adopt in a strategy, but only the right tracking and analysis can bring profitable results.
-Business intelligence and reporting are not just focused on the tracking part, but include forecasting based on predictive analytics and artificial intelligence that can easily help avoid making a costly and time-consuming business decision.
-Reporting in business intelligence is, therefore, highlighted from multiple angles that can provide insights that can otherwise stay overlooked.
+Business intelligence and reporting are not just focused on the tracking part but include forecasting based on predictive analytics and AI that can easily help avoid making costly and time-consuming decisions.
+Reporting in BI is, therefore, highlighted from multiple angles that can provide insights that can otherwise stay overlooked.

 6. Cost optimization

 Another important factor to consider is cost optimization.
-As every business needs to seriously consider their expenses and ROI (return on investment), often the costs and savings are hardly measured.
-In the example below, you can see an interactive calculator that features yearly savings by investing in a business reporting software.
+As every venture needs to seriously consider its expenses and ROI (return on investment), often the costs and savings are hardly measured.
+In the example below, you can see an interactive calculator that features yearly savings by investing in business reporting software.